midlantica/LovelyBunchOfCoconuts/content/claims/abolish_the_family.md

 ---
-title: "Abolish the Family"
+title: 'Abolish the Family'
-claim: "Abolish the Family"
+claim: 'Abolish the Family'
-translation: "Turn kinship into bureaucracy."
+translation: 'Turn kinship into bureaucracy.'
 ---

 ## "Abolish the Family"